gappuser/qryptr/README.md

 QR codes are read using a hardware camera, the GM803, available on aliexpress.
 Get the GM803-S version with short focal range.
 This camera will read the QR code towards the serial interface of the RP2040.

 We are using the Sharp LS027B7DH01 display, available on aliexpress.
 It is flat, requires few components, has a high resolution and low power requirements.
-Other u8g2 supported displays could be used as well wih some adjustments.
+Other u8g2 supported displays could be used as well with some adjustments.

 Hardware designs are available in the /hardware folder.
 With the Gerber, BOM and pick-and-place files, you can order directly from jlcpcb.com.